harshil-codes/hypershift/ocp-on-ocp-virt.md

 This section will cover important operational aspects of managing OpenShift on OpenShift with HCP.

-## 5.1 Monitoring and Logging

-Strategies for monitoring the health and performance of both the management and guest clusters, and centralized logging.

-## 5.2 Backup and Restore
+## 5.1 Backup and Restore

-Procedures for backing up and restoring OpenShift on OpenShift environments, including both control planes and data.
+Organizations should adhere to their established internal standards and platform tooling where applicable.
+That said, the official Red Hat guidance recommends OpenShift API for Data Protection (OADP) as the preferred solution for performing backup and restore operations in OpenShift clusters.
+[See the official documentation for more details](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/backup_and_restore/backup-restore-overview)

 ## 5.3 Upgrades and Maintenance

-Guidelines for performing upgrades and maintenance on both the management and guest clusters.
+Cluster upgrades and maintenance should follow an organization’s established operational procedures and governance standards.
+In many environments, teams implement pre-upgrade and post-upgrade validation checks to validate platform readiness and workload health.
+These processes can be automated using tools such as Red Hat Ansible Automation Platform to improve consistency and operational efficiency.
+For step-by-step guidance on performing OpenShift upgrades, refer to the [official documentation](https://docs.redhat.com/en/documentation/openshift_container_platform/4.18/html/updating_clusters/understanding-openshift-updates-1)

 ## 5.4 Security Best Practices